pokktdev/pokktsdk-unity-demo/README.md

 minSdkVersion supported is 11 .
 **ScreenName:** This one parameter is accepted by almost all API’s of Pokkt SDK.
 This controls the placement of ads and can be created on Pokkt Dashboard.
 We will be referencing PokktAds Demo( Sample App ) provided insidePAP_AAR_WithDemo_v6.0.unitypackage during the course of explanation in this document.
-We suggest you go through the sample app for better understanding.##Project Configuration###Dependencies● Add “ PAP_AAR_WithDemo_v6.0.unitypackage” to your Unity app/game project.
+We suggest you go through the sample app for better understanding.##Project Configuration (Android)###Dependencies● Add “ PAP_AAR_WithDemo_v6.0.unitypackage” to your Unity app/game project.
 The contents of “Plugin/Pokkt” and the “ Plugins/Android” directories are mandatory.
 ● Add “ android support v4” to your project.
 ● We expect Google play services integrated in project, although it’s optional but we recommend you to integrate it, as it’s required to fetch AdvertisingID for device,which is useful to deliver targeted advertising to Android users.
 ###Manifest####Permissions DeclarationsAdd the following permissions to your project manifest